fzxu/revel.ext/filter/README.md

 ----------------

-With this Revel fitler, make it possible to define controller method that can be triggerred BEFORE or AFTER the Action be called, with all the parameters ready for use.
+With this Revel fitler, make it possible to define controller method that can be triggerred BEFORE or AFTER the specific Action be called, with all the parameters ready for use.

 The method will be binding with the parameters according to its signature.
 The signature of the filter method could be different from defined on the Action.